CollinStark/metamdb-docs/docs/database-query/search.md

 # Database Search

 The database can be queried for reaction names as well as metabolites.
 The type of query can be changed by clicking on the dropdown menu.
-The search is performed with a fuzzy match algorithm, meaning that approximate results are matched (Glucose :arrow_right: D-Glucose/Glucose-6-phosphate).
+The search is performed with a fuzzy match algorithm, meaning that patterns are matched (Glucose :arrow_right: D-Glucose/Glucose-6-phosphate).
 After successfully searching the database a table with the following columns is displayed:
 - [Name](/metamdb-docs/database-search#name)
 - [Reaction ID](/metamdb-docs/database-search#reaction-id)
 - [Formula](/metamdb-docs/database-search#formula)